ulfi03/aidex/doc/README/EXAMPLE.md

 </div>

 The third event the UI triggers is `RemoveIndexCardsById`.
-This event is triggered when the user taps the delete button and causes the BLoC to remove the selected index cards from the database.
+This event is triggered when the user taps the delete button and causes the BLoC to remove the selected index cards (which he got from the `IndexCardSelectionMode` state) from the database.
 The BLoC itself triggers the `FetchIndexCards` event to reload the index cards from the database and emits the `IndexCardsLoaded` state to update the UI.

 <div style="display: flex; justify-content: center">